 Conversely, millennials took the lead in purchasing dining sets, outdoor lighting, and rugs.
 When it comes to patio umbrellas, Gen X and baby boomers outspent younger shoppers.

 Sullivans' survey provides additional insights into consumer shopping habits by reporting that 52% of consumers prefer online shopping compared to 48% of individuals choosing in-store shopping.
 Data shows furniture shoppers are more impulsive when shopping for outdoor decor than they are when making indoor decor purchases.

 "The outdoor furniture landscape has changed forever.
 E-commerce and a robust online customer experience are now expected from consumers and a requirement for all retailers.
 People that may have been hesitant to make a purchase or shop online are now very comfortable with it, and in many cases, prefer it." - Zach McMillen, President of Paddy O' Furniture

-Product page best practices from leading outdoor furniture businesses
+Product page best practices from 10 leading players

-Let’s look at a few outdoor furniture companies that are nailing the game with top-notch product pages.
-You can see best practices from both furniture manufacturers, as well as DTC brands.
+Let’s have a detailed look at ten outdoor furniture companies nailing the game with top-notch product pages.

 Paddy O’ Furniture